-Manual Lymph Drainage, or lymphatic massage, is often performed for patients who experience edema in legs, arms, abdomen and other areas of the body.
+Manual Lymph Drainage, or lymphatic massage, is performed for patients who experience edema in legs, arms, abdomen and other areas of the body due to improper lymph flow.

 Lymph originates as plasma, which is the fluid portion of blood.
 After the blood is pumped out of the heart, it begins to slow down as it moves through the capillary bed.